tordevries/debuggr/README.md

 A string variable for the host coder's name.

 #### userEmail
-A string variable for the host coder's email address, to enable the "Email" button.
+A string variable for the host coder's email address, to enable the "Email" option.

 #### pagePassword
 A string variable for the password.
 It's strongly suggested that you use this.
 Once authorized, PHP will set a session variable to keep the same user/browser authorized for awhile (typically ~24 minutes since the last access, for most PHP session settings).
 If you change the password, existing authorized sessions will have to reauthorize.
 However, if you allow users to read this file directly (see preventAccessToThisFile, below) then they will be able to read your password.